douglasjmoore/markdown_test/INSTALL_LINUX.md

 installs SystemC without checking.

-For those familiar with `make`, the author suggests use of the `-j` (alternately `--jobs`) command line switch to reduce the wait whilst executing the build and check steps.
+For those familiar with `make`, the author suggests use of the `-j` (alternately `--jobs`) command-line switch to reduce the wait whilst executing the build and check steps.